TheLastZombie/Axiom/README.md

 A simple example with one site (home), one page (index) and one link (link) has been included in this repository.
 It is highly recommended to create an index file; Axiom will not do this by itself.

-To modify the default theme, have a look at `cfg/index.html` and `cfg/dist`.
+To modify a theme, have a look at `cfg/themes/theme/index.html` and `cfg/themes/theme/dist`.
-  - The comments within `cfg/index.html` will be replaced with the actual menus and content.
+  - The comments within `index.html` will be replaced with the actual menus and content.
-  - Any files inside `cfg/dist` will be copied to every site's directory.
+  - Any files inside `dist` will be copied to every site's directory.
 CSS and JS files should be placed here.

 ## Changelog